 Obesity Treatment Devices

 Treatments for obesity range from healthy eating and exercise, to prescription medicine and surgery.
-FDA-regulated medical devices have also played a role in treating obesity.
-Currently, there are two FDA-approved devices on the market designed to treat obesity: Lap-Band Gastric Banding System and Realize Gastric Band.
+FDA-regulated medical devices also help treat obesity.
+Currently, there are four types of FDA-approved devices on the market designed to treat obesity:

-However, before medicine is prescribed or surgery is recommended, doctors will probably want their patients to demonstrate a healthy lifestyle that includes healthful eating and increased physical activity.
-Even with medical or surgical treatments, patients will need to maintain a healthy lifestyle for the rest of their lives.
+Prior to prescribing medicine or recommending surgery, doctors will probably want their patients to demonstrate healthy lifestyles that include better nutrition and increased physical activity.
+Even after medical or surgical treatments, patients will need to maintain a healthy lifestyle for the rest of their lives.
 And some patients, despite treatments and lifestyle changes, may not be able to lose weight or maintain weight loss.